 Getting Help for Opioid and Alcohol Dependence or Addiction

 If you or a loved one is struggling with the use of alcohol, opiates, or both, you must seek help as soon as possible.
 Rehab can be especially helpful since it allows you to focus completely on your recovery.
 Addiction to more than one substance requires careful monitoring.
 In a treatment facility, patients benefit from medical supervision, medical and social support to help them transition to a drug and alcohol-free life.

 Contact Asheville Recovery Center Today to Learn More About Our Treatment Programs

-At Asheville Recovery Center, we guide individuals through each stage of the rehabilitation journey.
+At Asheville Recovery Center, one of the best rehabilitation centers in North Carolina, we guide individuals through each stage of the rehabilitation journey.
 We have an experienced and highly trained team of professionals who devise customized treatment plans for each person who comes through our doors.
-You don’t have to struggle to end your dependence on alcohol and opioids on your own.
+If you or a loved one is in need of a long-term drug rehab in North Carolina, you aren’t alone.
 Call us today to find out more about how we can help you gain long-term sobriety.